-If you are simply looking for a quick rundown or reminder of what you should consider wearing for next hiking trip, then we have put together a quick cheat sheet below.
-Please take the following recommendations as a general guide based on our experience and personal preferences.
+If you are simply looking for a quick rundown or reminder of what to wear for hiking, then we have put together a quick cheat sheet below.
+Please take the following recommendations as a general hiking clothing guide based on our experience and personal preferences.

 The four scenarios below are fairly generic, which in addition to the infinite number of potential weather/trail conditions and combinations of appropriate apparel, we highly recommend reading through to the end of this article and doing some research of different products yourself to ensure you develop a clothing system that works for both you and your environment.